ana-gujabidze/nodejs_project/README.md

 ## Run locally

+First create a database in [MongoDB Atlas](https://www.mongodb.com/atlas) after following the instructions on the website.

-In the CLI run the following command to connect to MongoDB
+After that in the CLI run the following command to connect to MongoDB, but change `cluster0.o69nrpg` since this part is individual for each database
 ```
 mongo "mongodb+srv://cluster0.o69nrpg.mongodb.net/myFirstDatabase" --username <username>
 ```